paulburkhardt/Rede_Labs/README.md

 # Marketplace API

-A FastAPI-based marketplace backend with PostgreSQL database for managing organizations, products, and purchases.
+A FastAPI-based marketplace backend with PostgreSQL database for managing sellers, products, and purchases.

 ## Project Structure